Siege of Najaf (1918): Uprising and siege

-In the morning of 19 March 1918, a number of Najafis led by Haji Najm al-Baqqal disguised as Shabanah, the British-employed Arab police, entered the citadel of Najaf where they murdered Captain William M. Marshall, who had been stationed in the city since 1 February 1918.
+In the morning of 19 March 1918, a number of Najafis led by Haji Najm al-Baqqal disguised as Shabanah, the British-employed Arab police, entered the citadel of Najaf where they assassinated Captain William M. Marshall, who had been stationed in the city since 1 February 1918.
 They were subsequently driven out of the citadel by members of the Punjabi guard, who then found themselves besieged by members of Jam'iya al-Nahda al-Islamiya.
 The initial revolt was co-led by Najaf's chief sheikh, Abu Qulal.
-The uprising was also supported by Kadhim Subhi, sheikh of Buraq, and Sa‘ad ibn Haji Radhi, sheikh of Mushraq.
+The uprising was also supported by Kadhim Subhi, sheikh of Buraq, and Sa'ad ibn Haji Radhi, sheikh of Mushraq.
 Only the sheikh of Huwaysh, Saivid Salman, opposed the uprising, due to his personal rivalry with Abu Qulal.
 British captain Francis Balfour, stationed in Kufah, responded by evacuating half the police, while the other half sought refuge in al Saivid Salman's house.
 The rebels presented a set of demands to the British, voicing a desire to govern themselves without British interference.

 On 23 March, 4 days after the uprising began, the British began to besiege the city, surrounding the city with barbed wire.
 All supply lines to the city were cut off, leading to shortages in food and water.
 The Najafis took possession of a group of mounds, collectively known as Tel Huwaysh, and manned the city walls and bastions with troops armed mainly with abandoned Turkish rifles.

 The British put forth 4 demands: